 Healthcare teams also use lab data to monitor the effectiveness of ongoing treatments and therapies for chronic conditions.
 For example, diabetic patients rely on lab data to monitor the long-term effectiveness of home monitoring systems.

 The paradigm change from fee-for-service to HCV means new opportunities for improving patient care while being more efficient (and effective) with resources.
 Those resources are largely the information provided by lab services.

 Lab data is an essential component of HCV.
 It not only provides the majority of objective data, but also combines the expertise of lab and pharma professionals with that of clinicians to determine more effective diagnoses and therapeutic protocols.
-Appropriate test data can also provide earlier detection of a disease, when treatment is more effective and less expensive.
+Appropriate test data can also provide earlier disease detection when treatment is more effective and less expensive.

-Additionally, healthcare insurers demand evidence that the therapy or intervention ordered is going to be effective, and lab data provides study results that can either demonstrate the value of a test or suggest a less expensive (but equally effective) substitute.
+Additionally, healthcare insurers demand evidence that the therapy or intervention ordered will be effective, and lab data provides study results that can either demonstrate the value of a test or suggest a less expensive (but equally effective) substitute.

 Issues with Streamlining Lab Data

 One issue with the use of lab data is the sheer volume of information.
 There are currently more than 3,500 tests a physician can order to diagnose patients and manage their care.
 All of these tests have their own strengths and limitations for providing the needed information, and this can lead to gray areas.
 This is illustrated by the fact that almost 21 percent of all lab tests ordered by doctors are unnecessary, based on the patient’s symptoms.

 Another issue is the varying nomenclature.
 Inconsistent naming, coding, and application leads to the right hand not knowing what the left hand is doing.
 As a result, redundant tests end up costing hospitals an extra $5 billion each year.